 NOTE: The pattern for this type shade will be curved, which is the reason I rolled and marked the path of the shade.
 Cutting out a rectangle will NOT work!

 Hot glue the top edge into place.
 Fold under the side seam and glue.

 Stretch the fabric taut, fold it under the bottom rim, and glue into place.

 Glue trim around the top to cover the raw fabric edge.

 For the bottom, I made roses like the ones on the burlap rose topiary, but using drop cloth instead of burlap.

 I’m loving the pattern of the wire showing through.
 A fun little surprise, like the peek-a-boo lamp shade.

 Whew!
 Are you still with me?
-Most projects like this, I don’t start out with a plan.
-I take it a step at a time, and decide as I go along what to do next.
+In most projects like this, I don’t start out with a plan.
+I take it a step at a time and decide as I go along what to do next.
 Sometimes this non-strategy works; sometimes, not so much.